oren/Blog/Microservice architecture/Post-Part2.md

 ### Implementation

 First, we should create the API and later we will add the implementations of the functionality as before with the key-value store.
-We will also need a global slice being our data store, a variable pointing to the oldest not finished task, and mutexes for accessing the datastore and pointer.
+We will also need a global map being our data store, a variable pointing to the oldest not finished task, and mutexes for accessing the datastore and pointer.

 ```go
 package main